-Join Charles G. Hollins for an in-depth discussion in this video Transcribing and saving voice memos, part of Up and Running with IFTTT.
+Join Charles G. Hollins for an in-depth discussion in this video Transcribing and saving voice memos, part of Learning IFTTT.

 In this video, I'll talk about recipes for managing personal information such as contacts, calendar events, and tasks.
 This course is designed to get you up to speed with IFTTT as quickly as possible.
 As I mentioned in the last video to keep the course concise, I'll use recipes blueprints to expose you to several different recipes.
 But for the first recipe, let's look at the recipe blueprint and create the recipe in IFTTT together.
 The IFTTT phone channel has a trigger that fires when you call IFTTT and leave a voicemail.